olprod/ICMSE2ETest_de-DE/iCMS_Performance/microsoft-graph-docs/api-reference/beta/resources/chartdatalabelformat.md

-# <a name="chartdatalabelformat-resource-type"></a>ChartDataLabelFormat resource type
+# <a name="chartdatalabelformat-resource-type"></a>Ressourcentyp ChartDataLabelFormat

-Kapselt die Formateigenschaften für die Diagrammdatenbeschriftungen.
+Die Formateigenschaften für das Diagramm datenbeschriftungen kapselt.

 ## <a name="methods"></a>Methoden